SIC-POVMs and orders of real quadratic fields: Fields generated by SICs

 \section{Fields generated by SICs}

 In this section, we define several number fields attached to arbitrary SICs.
-Many of these fields have been studied before, but they are often discussed within the context of assuming various conjectures about SICs.
+Many of these fields have been studied before, often within the context of assuming various conjectures about SICs.
 Here, we focus on relationships between ``SIC fields'' that can be proven rigorously, either in general (\Cref{subsec:NFS}) or in the case of Weyl--Heisenberg SICs (\Cref{subsec:NFS3}).

 In \Cref{sec:algebraic}, we will focus on SICs expressible in terms of algebraic numbers and discuss some conditional results about fields generated by SICs in that setting.